-Third, as the ad tech industry has matured and evolved, competition has increased and pricing has become more transparent.
-The primary buyers in our OMP transactions are DSPs buying on behalf of agency and brand clients that are demanding reduced costs and fee transparency throughout the value chain.
-DSPs and their clients are consequently demanding that exchanges disclose and limit or eliminate buyer fees, and DSPs and their clients may reduce or eliminate spending on exchanges that charge buyer fees.
-In addition, some sellers believe that buyer fees ultimately reduce seller revenue, and therefore are seeking to cap or eliminate buyer fees on sale of their inventory.
-In response to these market trends, and consistent with our strategy to be a high volume, low cost and transparent exchange, we stopped charging our additive buyer fees altogether effective November 1, 2017.
-We still charge some buyers an access fee to connect to our system when their spending is too small to support the maintenance of their accounts, but these access fees in the aggregate are insignificant.
-As such, our future revenue will consist almost entirely of a unitary marketplace fee.
+In November 2017, we ceased charging our additive buyer fees altogether.
+We do still charge access fees to allow buyers to connect to our system when their spending is too small to support the maintenance of their accounts, although such amounts are not significant.
+This strategic decision, as well as cost reductions noted below, has helped to support our objective to be a high volume, lower cost and transparent exchange.
 Most of our marketplace fees are negotiated with sellers as a percentage of the auction clearing price for sale of their inventory.
 In some cases, we reduce the buyer's bid amount by the amount of our fee and pass the remainder as the bid to the seller.
-If the bid wins we retain the amount of the bid reduction as our fee.
-We do this at the discretion of sellers that allocate advertising inventory through a decisioning process that follows after our auction and incorporates other demand sources as well as our bids, and that prefer or require that we submit our bids to them net of our fees, so that our bid matches the amount we will owe them if we win.
-This is referred to as net bidding.
+If the bid wins, we retain the amount of the bid reduction as our fee, which is referred to as net bidding.
+We do this at the discretion of sellers that allocate digital advertising inventory through a decisioning process that follows after our auction and incorporates other demand sources as well as our bids, and that prefer or require that we submit our bids to them net of our fees, so that our bid matches the amount we will owe them if we win.
 Net bidding amounts can vary across transactions depending upon various factors including inventory and auction characteristics and seller policies.
-In general, we believe the marketplace fees we earn in these transactions are consistent with or below market rates for comparable transactions.